-The Cash Collateral Account also contains a Maintenance Advance Ledger in which the Maintenance Advance will be administrated.
-The Maintenance Advance serves to provide credit enhancement to cover potential maintenance costs relating to any associated Lease Agreement.
-The purpose of the Maintenance Advance is to ensure that the Company will continue to be able to pay any amounts to be paid to third party garages and service providers for the provision of the maintenance services in relation to the Lease Receivables.
+The Cash Collateral Account also used to contain a Maintenance Advance Ledger in which the Maintenance Advance will be administrated.
+The Maintenance Advance served to provide credit enhancement to cover potential maintenance costs relating to any associated Lease Agreement.
+The purpose of the Maintenance Advance was to ensure that the Company will continue to be able to pay any amounts to be paid to third party garages and service providers for the provision of the maintenance services in relation to the Lease Receivables.